MillerLabFTW/IntussusceptionAddon/README.md

 ![MillerLab logo](Intussusception.png)

-###Overview
+##Overview

 Intussusception is the natural process by which one blood vessel splits into two.
 This add-on is an attempt to model this process in order to create functional positive flow models for 3D vascular networks.
 We create fractal vasculature by starting with a single tube and sequentially, dichotomously dividing all available tubes with each fractal generation.

 Currently, this add-on allows the user to adjust the following parameters:

-Print-ready scaling, length, angle, number of divisions, reduction in branching distance, inlet/outlet, bounding box, skin radius, and Murray’s Law implementation.
+Print-ready scaling, length, angle, number of divisions, reduction in branching distance, inlet/outlet, bounding box,narrowing, spacefilling skin radius, and Murray’s Law implementation.

-###Documentation
+##Documentation

 This git repository includes: The python file for the add-on, and explanatory videos.

-###Installation/Usage Instructions
+##Installation/Usage Instructions

 1. First ensure you have downloaded and and installed the latest version of [Blender](https://www.blender.org/download/).
 This add-on has been developed and tested with `Blender 2.77a`.